Real Estate

 3000 M Street, NW

-Thor Equities is redeveloping the former Latham Hotel at 3000 M Street, bringing new flagship retail space to M Street and a renovated boutique hotel.
-Demolition of the existing M Street retail space and renovation of the hotel building began in August 2017, with expected delivery in late 2019.
+Thor Equities is redeveloping the former Latham Hotel at 3000 M Street, bringing new retail and restaurant space to M Street and a renovated boutique hotel.
+Demolition of the existing M Street retail space and renovation of the hotel building began in August 2017, with expected delivery in 2025.
 For more information about the 3000 M Street redevelopment or leasing opportunities, contact Kim Leone at 212-529-7412.

 West Heating Plant